aleksnachev/js-module2-js-back-end-Project-Movie-Magic/README.md

 ### Show creator controll buttons
     - [X] Add edit and delete buttons on details pagee
+    - [X] Add creator sa relation to movies
+    - [X] Add user as creator on movie create
-    - [] Show buttons only for creators
+    - [ ] Show buttons only for creators

 ### Delete movie